danjulio/tCam/DesktopApp/readme.md

 2. Documentation - Displays documentation like this readme file in a window.

 ### File Formats
-The application supports two file formats.
+The application supports two native file formats.

 * Image files (ending with the .tjsn suffix) - An image file is simply the json text from the camera's image json packet.
 * Movie (video) files (ending with the .tmjsn suffix) - A movie file consists of multiple image json text strings, one for each camera image json packet followed by a special "video_info" json text string.
 Each json text string is separated by a character with the value 0x03 (the same as the END\_OF\_JSON delimiter used when an image is sent over a network interface).